 With New Year’s Eve fast approaching, have you made reservations for your favorite San Francisco restaurant?
-If not, don’t be surprised that many of your choices are already booked.
+If not, don’t be surprised that many choices are already booked.
 In fact, if you check an online reservation system like OpenTable, you’ll discover that there is a huge demand for NYE dining.
-With this in mind, you need to act fast to book a table.
-Fortunately, there are some local spots that are still accepting reservations at this time.
+With this in mind, you must act quickly to book a table.
+Fortunately, some local spots are still accepting reservations.

 Barcha